riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 ...
 ```

-As another example, if the configuration file had:
+### Resuming after changing configuration

+`-resume` can also be used to trigger a rerun of parts of the workflow when you have changed the configuration.
+For example, if the configuration file has:

 ```yaml
 make_bedgraph: FALSE
 ```

 then bedgraphs will not be created when the workflow is run.
-If you decide you do want the bedgraphs you can use `-resume` in conjunction with setting the `make_bedgraph` parameter to `TRUE`, on the command-line, to create the bedgraphs.
+If you decide you do want the bedgraphs after all you can use `-resume`, in conjunction with setting the `make_bedgraph` parameter to `TRUE`, on the command-line, to create the bedgraphs.
 For example:

 ```console
 $ nextflow run prep_riboviz.nf -params-file vignette/vignette_config.yaml -ansi-log false -resume --make_bedgraph=TRUE